rrezendes/marketing_campaign/README.md

 This is a test made for an data analyst position at iFood.

-There is and Exploratory analysis, an RFM anaysis and a Classification model.
+There is an Exploratory analysis, RFM anaysis and a Classification model.

 It'my first ML model, so I know I have a lot of opportunitites to improve it.
-In the future I'll be redoing the work.
+In the future I'll be redoing this work.

 The job structure:
  - EDA - Exploratory Data Analysis